thesofproject/sof-docs/developer_guides/testbench/test_audio_quality.rst

     %% Prepare

-When e.g. test for 24 bit to 24 bit output is executed with process_test('eqiir', 24, 24) the following plots are generated.
-They are useful to visually gain more insight about component's characteristics.
+When the example test for 24 bit to 24 bit output is executed with process_test('eqiir', 24, 24), the following plots are generated.
+They are useful to visually gain more insight into the component's characteristics.

 .. figure:: fig_process_test_eqiir.png

    Test results for EQ IIR component: Chirp spectrogram, THD+N frequency sweep, measured FR.

-For new components development when the test set is suitable, e.g. the previous example "newcomp", this script needs small a addition.
-Also there's need to create a newcomp_run.sh based on existing examples found in the same directory.
-Also more customization can be done as e.g. for re-defining the test pass/fail criteria for EQ components.
+For new components development when the test set is suitable, such as the previous example "newcomp", this script requires a small addition.
+A need exists to create a ``newcomp_run.sh`` script based on existing examples found in the same directory.
+Additional customization can also be done such as re-defining the test pass/fail criteria for EQ components.

 .. code-block:: diff